bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 # Our DESOBA Dataset

 **Our DESOBA dataset contains 839 training images with totally 2,995 object-shadow pairs and 160 test images with totally 624 object-shadow pairs.** Note that we discard one complex training image from SOBA.
-During testing, we ignore 9 object-shadow pairs with too small shadows after the whole image is resized to 256×256, resulting in 615 test image pairs.The DESOBA dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1fYqcSjGSr52jppg2LEA1qQ) (access code: sipx), or [**Google Drive**](https://drive.google.com/drive/folders/1juSZ2lZSRRkSPy0G-68Zo2Qozver4KEE?usp=sharing).
+During testing, we ignore 9 object-shadow pairs with too small shadows after the whole image is resized to 256×256, resulting in 615 test image pairs.The DESOBA dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1zKCMTXPJcYPbOoHEHcSPkQ) (access code: 1234), or [**Google Drive**](https://drive.google.com/drive/folders/1juSZ2lZSRRkSPy0G-68Zo2Qozver4KEE?usp=sharing).

  <img src='Examples/dataset-samples.png' align="center" width=1024>